Build your Nextcloud 14 Server using one shell script

-The initial script (install-nextcloud.sh) will install your self hosted Nextcloud on an AMD64 infrastructure within few minutes fully automated.
+The initial script (install-nextcloud.sh) will install your self hosted Nextcloud within few minutes fully automated on either AMD64 or ARM64 (Odroid C2) environments.
 Your server will be built of:

 - Fail2Ban (Nextcloud and SSH jails)